microsoft/MixedReality-SpectatorView/doc/SpectatorView.SpatialAlignment.md

 ### Marker Visuals and Marker Detection (QR Codes and ArUco Markers)
 Spatial alignment based on marker visuals and marker detection allows spectator mobile devices to align with a user HoloLens device.
 Different marker detectors may be used in the experience, but the general application flow is provided below:

 1. Using a LocalizationInitializer, the mobile device instructs the user HoloLens device to create a LocalizationSession for a MarkerVisualDetectorSpatialLocalizer.
+This requires populating and sending SpatialLocalizationSettings.

-2. After telling the user HoloLens device to localizer, the mobile device creates its own LocalizationSession using a MarkerVisualSpatialLocalizer.
+2. After telling the user HoloLens device to localize, the mobile device creates its own LocalizationSession using a MarkerVisualSpatialLocalizer.
+This again requires populating SpatialLocalizationSettings.

 3. In the MarkerVisualSpatialLocalizer LocalizationSession, the mobile device tells the user HoloLens device what marker ids are supported by its marker visual.

-4. In the MarkerVisualDetectorSpatialLocalizer LocalizationSession, the user HoloLens device assigns the mobile device a marker id and begins marker detection using the MarkerDetectorCoordinateService.
+4. In the MarkerVisualDetectorSpatialLocalizer LocalizationSession, the user HoloLens device assigns the mobile device a marker id.
+The user HoloLens then begins marker detection by starting coordinate discovery for the MarkerDetectorCoordinateService.

-5. In the MarkerVisualSpatialLocalizer LocalizationSession, the mobile device receives its assigned marker id and shows a marker visual through its MarkerVisualCoordinateService.
+5. In the MarkerVisualSpatialLocalizer LocalizationSession, the mobile device receives its assigned marker id.
+It then shows a marker visual by starting coordinate discovery for the MarkerVisualCoordinateService.

 6. Once the user HoloLens has detected the marker being displayed on the mobile device, a SpatialCoordinate is created and the mobile device is told that the marker visual has been found.
 The creation of this SpatialCoordinate completes the LocalizationSession on the user HoloLens.